hengchu/WikiTextClassifier/blog_post.md

 > Eponymous_categories</br>
 > Business

-OK, *information technology* is arguably a better categorization, but we end up being wrong. *History* is, no doubt a more vague and less related category for a piece of text describing a tech company.
+OK, though *information technology* is arguably a better categorization, we ended up being wrong because *history*, our gold label, is no doubt a more vague and less-related category for a piece of text describing a tech company.

-We surmise that, it is because we went too far up the classification graph when generating the data categories (especially for fine-grained ones).
-When reducing categories too much, they'll become too general to make sense.
-For example, an article on music albums will eventually be grouped under ‘Human’, ‘Primates’ etc. Therefore, with a "super" gold data, we might achieve better accuracies using current models.
+We surmise that this error resulted because we went too far up the classification graph when generating the data category labels (especially for fine-grained ones).
+When we go too far up the classification graph, the categories become too general to make sense.
+For example, an article on music albums will eventually be grouped under ‘Human’, ‘Primates’ etc. Therefore, with "super" gold data with labels that are not too fine-grained nor too general, we might achieve better accuracies using current models.

 ## Can two types of categories improve each other?
-Intuitively, coarse labels are easier to aquire.
-A network doing fine-grained classification will converge faster if pre-trained on coarse labels.
-Compared to training directly on fine labels, this method is quick, handy and can achieve comparable results.
+Intuitively, coarse labels are easier for models to acquire.
+We thought that a network for fine-grained classification will converge more quickly if it is pre-trained on coarse labels.
+Compared to entirely training directly on fine labels, this method is quick, handy, and may be able to achieve comparable results.

-On the other hand, if a network is first trained on finer-grained categories, it should find it easy when testing on coarse labels and performs better.
-These ideas direct us to the following formal hypotheses, and we validate them with experimental results.
+On the other hand, we thought that if a network is first trained on finer-grained categories, testing on coarse labels should be a relatively easier task and thus it should perform better.
+These ideas direct us to the following formal hypotheses, which we validate with experimental results.

 ### Coarse -> Fine
 #### Hypothesis